 Appropriate uses in these areas may include, but are not limited to, offices, retail stores, outdoor recreation, restaurants, smaller-scale lodging, and multi-family housing in buildings less than 20,000 square feet.
 Uses should be appropriate for and complementary to the adjacent residential neighborhoods and the Tech Park.
+Buildings in these areas should range from 10,000 to 50,000 square feet.
 Context sensitive design and scale are critical to melding Moderate Mixed-Use areas into the surrounding neighborhoods.